 - 1. Turn off the propane gas tank. - 2.
 Turn the electronic thermostat switch OFF. - 3.
 Remove all foods and items that may cause odors from cabinets and refrigerator. - 4.
 Clean and defrost the refrigerator.
 Prop the door open slightly to allow any odors to dissipate.
-Place an open box of baking soda inside the refrigerator to help absorb odors.

-- 5. Fully charge the batteries.
+Place an open box of baking soda inside the refrigerator to help absorb odors. - 5.
+Fully charge the batteries.
 Batteries must have at least 80% charge to survive freezing temperatures and long period of non-use.
 We recommend that you connect a battery charger or plug in the shoreline once a month during long-term storage periods to maintain battery charge and to avoid sulfating.
-If connecting a charger directly to batteries, turn the House/Coach Battery Disconnect switch off to avoid electrical arcing when attaching and detaching charge clamps. - NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use.
-We recommend following regular battery inspection and maintenance especially in cold weather.
-See "Battery Care" in Section 6 -Electrical. - After charging batteries, turn the House/ Coach Battery and Chassis Battery Disconnect switches off to disconnect the batteries and avoid parasitic\ drain.
+If connecting a charger directly to batteries, turn the House/Coach Battery Disconnect switch off to avoid electrical arcing when attaching and detaching charge clamps.

+NOTE: We do not recommend leaving the shoreline plugged in continuously during storage.

-\ Parasitic battery drain is the gradual drain by items connected directly to battery power such as clocks, radio memory, and the engine computer.
+- 6. After charging batteries, turn the House/ Coach Battery and Chassis Battery Disconnect switches off to disconnect the batteries and avoid parasitic drain. - Parasitic battery drain is the gradual drain by items connected directly to battery power such as clocks, radio memory, and the engine computer.

 - 7. Have the vehicle chassis completely serviced and lubricated.
 Be sure radiator antifreeze protection level is sufficient for the lowest anticipated temperatures. - 8.
 Wash and wax the coach. - 9.
 Inspect all seams and seals around doors, windows, vents, and any other joints.
 Replace or repair any that are damaged.
 Sealing materials and compounds can be purchased from your dealer.
 Badly damaged weather seals may need to be replaced by your dealer. - 10.
 Close all windows and roof vents.
 Protect all appliance vent openings from contamination by animals or insects (e.g. bird nest, wasp nests, etc.) - 11.
-Lubricate all door hinges and locks.

-12. Clean the interior of the coach.
+Lubricate all door hinges and locks. - 12.
+Clean the interior of the coach.
 Dirt and stains are more easily removed when fresh.